angelomaia/NIR_RF_Prediction_R/README.md

 In this repository I bring my own R script for prediction of soil elemental concentrations from NIR spectra using RF, comprising an example dataset and the outputs of the script.

+The dataset must contain columns of samples id, known elemental concentrations measured by standard methods (for calibration), and the reflectance values for each individual wavelength (spectra).
+Any column containing sample information must be located before the first column of elemental concentration.

 The script implements the modeling procedure in the following steps:<br>
 >1) Importing and loading required packages<br>
 >2) Declaring functions and fonts to be used<br>